The secret to crispy oven fries? Coat them in egg whites before seasoning, dip in almond meal, then bake in a hot oven.

 How to make crispy oven fries

 Not surprisingly, it’s difficult to achieve the level of crispiness you get when frying in oil.
-But the method described in the recipe card below, of coating the potatoes in a crunchy coating, then baking them in a hot oven, produces delightfully crispy oven fries.
+But the method described in the recipe card below, of coating the potatoes in a crunchy coating, then baking them in a hot oven, produces delightfully crispy fries.

 Is this a healthy recipe?